Video Library

 VYXEOS Phase 3 clinical study review

-Transcript ((Dr. Abbas))
+((Dr. Abbas))

 Hello, I’m Dr Jonathan Abbas.
 I’m the director of the acute leukemia and blood cancer program with Tennessee Oncology in Nashville, Tennessee.
 I specialize in hematologic malignancies, specifically acute leukemia, and my center treats over a hundred patients a year with aggressive chemotherapy for AML many of whom have sAML, including t-AML and AML-MRC.